jgyates/genmon/README.md

       # address that email are sent to

     smtp_server = smtp.gmail.com
-      # the SMTP mail server used for sending email, leave emtpy to disable
+      # the SMTP mail server used for sending email, leave empty to disable
       # SMTP, i.e. "smtp_server ="

     imap_server = imap.gmail.com
-      # the IMAP server address used for receiving email, leave emtpy to disable
+      # the IMAP server address used for receiving email, leave empty to disable
       # IMAP, i.e. "imap_server ="

     smtp_port = 587